 Labor Cost Percentage: Cost of labor/ total sales

-Assessing and Managing Labor Productivity
+(i) Assessing and Managing Labor Productivity

 Productivity standards represent what you should reasonably expect in the way of output per unit of labor input.
-A productivity standard is simply management’s expectation of the productivity ratio of each employee.
+A productivity standard merely is management’s expectation of the productivity ratio of each employee.
 Establishing productivity standards for every employee is an essential management task and the first step in controlling payroll costs.

 Schedule employees using productivity standards and forecasted sales volume.